 - 12 to 23 transferable college credits and a minimum 2.5 college GPA

 - Up to 23 transferable college credits, a minimum 2.0 college GPA, and a combination of high school grades and SAT/ACT scores that meet first-year admission standards

 - 24 or more transferable college credits and a minimum 2.0 GPA

-If you’ve earned college credits while enrolled in high school, you’re considered a first-year applicant and must meet the first-year student admissions standards.
+If you have earned college credits while enrolled in high school, you are considered a first-year applicant and must meet the first-year student admissions standards.
 Transferable college credits are academically-based, college-level courses completed at a regionally accredited college or university in which you received a grade of C- or better.

 - 72 credits from one or more 2-year college

 - 90 credits from one or more 4-year college or university